elsiribot/fedi/mobile-ui/docs/chat-features.md

 ### State Management

-CommunityContext.ts
+ChatContext.ts

-- initializes client-server connection via websocket
+- Initializes client-server connection via websocket
+- Establishes an XMPP client & stores reference in context
+- Listens for new messages & members sent from server
+- Pings the server when app returns to foreground to detect websocket health and rebuild + reconnect if necessary
-- manages local updates to messages, groups, members seen and persists via AsyncStorage
+- Manages local updates to messages, groups, members seen and persists via AsyncStorage

+CreateUsername.tsx

+- Allows the user to set a username and triggers registration with the server
+- Handles failed registrations for unavailable username or invalid password

+Initializing.tsx

+- Retrieves messages, groups, & members seen from persistent storage and stores them in context
+- Determines whether the current client has a username stored locally or recoverable from seed backup

+operations/chat.ts

+- Implements functions for sending XML queries & messages to XMPP server and handling responses and state changes

+hooks/chat.ts

+- Exposes functions to use the XMPP client stored in context to perform chat operations

 ### Data Models / Types